algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

 ### Testing Phase 1

-This is the first testing phase, for which the main goal is to start tracking the KPIs <LINK> provided by the client against the first iteration of our solution to ensure that we will even be capable to reach the business/customer requirements. #fill
+This is the first testing phase, for which the main goal is to start tracking the [KPIs](https://github.com/algosup/2023-2024-project-4-sportshield-team-7/blob/test-plan/quality_assurance/test_plan.md#kpis) provided by the client against the first iteration of our solution to ensure that we will even be capable to reach the business/customer requirements.

 The results of the first testing phase will allow to tailor our efforts better, readjust the testing plan/strategy, and better prepare the next testing phase.